huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `port` - Indicates the port number of the DMS kafka instance.
 * `status` - Indicates the status of the DMS kafka instance.
 * `ssl_enable` - Indicates whether the SSL-encrypted access is enabled.
-* `enable_publicip` - Indicates whether public access to the DMS kafka instance is enabled.
+* `enable_public_ip` - Indicates whether public access to the DMS kafka instance is enabled.
 * `resource_spec_code` - Indicates a resource specifications identifier.
 * `type` - Indicates the DMS kafka instance type.
 * `user_id` - Indicates the ID of the user who created the DMS kafka instance